varabyte/kobweb/README.md

 }
 ```

-You can later use variables that were previously set, using the `value()` method to extract their current value:
+You can later query variables using the `value()` method to extract their current value:

 ```kotlin
 val DialogStyle by ComponentStyle {